VIVAlab/upper-body-clustering/README.md

 ## Description

 This repository contains some tools to cluster data and analyze the results.
 Following few steps, you can easily apply clustering algorithms.
+If you have any question, do not hesitate to contact [me](mailto:leo@loza.ch).

 ## First step : organize and get descriptors